 About

-Anaïs Gyulbudaghyan is from Yerevan, Armenia, where she is one of the underground electronic scene’s most celebrated DJs.
-A huge advocate for her country’s talent, she’s also a savvy PR specialist who’s helped achieve recognition for local artists and fashion designers throughout Europe and more recently in the Americas since moving to Los Angeles in 2021.
+Anaïs Gyulbudaghyan is from Yerevan, Armenia, where she is a pioneer of the underground electronic scene.
+A huge advocate for her country’s talent, she’s also a contributing writer for fashion editorials including Not Just A Label and a savvy PR specialist creating global opportunities for independent designers and artists.
 On the other hand, Zach Asdourian is a 3rd-generation Armenian-American who spent several years doubling as an agent assistant and A&R scout in the offices of a Hollywood talent agency before starting his own electronic record label during the peak of COVID.
-He's produced three Contemporary Armenian albums by artists from Armenia who incorporate folk elements into electronic music compositions, and with Anaïs he shares the passion of discovering obscure dance music from around the world and throughout the ages.
-From opposite parts of the world, they’ve come together as Discotchari to highlight the fusion of Armenian music tradition with diverse tastes found throughout the diaspora, as heard on records from the 1960’s and onward.
+He's produced multiple albums by artists from Armenia who incorporate folk elements into electronic music compositions, and with Anaïs he shares the passion of discovering obscure dance music from around the world and throughout the ages.